 The press release points out that while studies support the use of some dietary supplements for immune system health, there isn’t any published clinical research demonstrating any nutritional supplement on the market that can prevent or treat COVID-19.
 Even if research existed, the Dietary Supplement Health and Education Act of 1994 (DSHEA) prevents “marketers of dietary supplements in the United States from promoting any dietary supplement product that makes disease prevention or treatment claims.”

 The statement offers practical advice for dietary supplement marketers, retailers, and consumers during COVID-19:

 Marketers and retailers of dietary supplements should refuse to stock or sell any supplements presented as treating, curing, or preventing coronavirus.

 Marketers and retailers should refrain from promoting any dietary supplement as a cure, treatment, or coronavirus prevention.

 Consumers should avoid any product claiming to treat, cure, or prevent coronavirus and report such products to the Food and Drug Administration.

-Anyone who thinks they might have coronavirus or has come in contact with COVID-19 should call a healthcare professional immediately.
-The Centers for Disease Control and Prevention have more information on coronavirus and the best actions to take if you suspect you're ill.
+Anyone who thinks they might have coronavirus or has come in contact with someone infected with COVID-19 should immediately call a healthcare professional.
+The U.S. Centers for Disease Control and Prevention (CDC) has more information on coronavirus and the best actions to take if you suspect you’re ill.

-Unfortunately, crises such as the current global health threat draw criminals hoping to profit from consumer fears and looser restrictions.
+Unfortunately, crises such as this pandemic attract criminals hoping to profit from consumer fears and looser restrictions.
 Supplement companies need to carefully select language when marketing or selling supplements, ensuring all claims are substantiated.
-It's also imperative to increase supply chain visibility and manage risk.
+It’s also imperative to increase supply chain visibility and manage risk.

-TraceGains helps supplement companies substantiate label claims and automate compliance and quality assurance processes so they can focus on business growth.
+TraceGains helps dietary supplement companies substantiate label claims and automate compliance and quality assurance processes to focus on business growth.
 Want to learn more?
 Request a demo today.